giiwa/appdog/README.md

 # appdog
-Ensure important applications are always up and running
+Ensure important applications are always up and running, The appdog program is required python 2.6+